Definition of Type A, B, C Jadeite Jade

 Refers to natural jadeite which is not subject to any form of chemical treatment except those traditional processes as plum juice washing and wax polishing.
 These procedures are internationally recognized as standard practice and are not defined as “treatment” because the structure of jadeite has not been damaged.

-Type B Grade – Chemically bleached and polymer impregnated Jadeite
+Type B – Chemically bleached and polymer impregnated Jadeite Jade

 Jadeite of this kind are usually colorless or of very faint tone, which are therefore dyed to enhance its brightness.
 However, such artificial hue will gradually fade out with the lapse of time.

-Type B plus C Grade – Dye colored and polymer impregnated Jadeite
+Type B plus C – Dye colored and polymer impregnated Jadeite Jade

-Refers to type B grade which has been dyed to enhance its translucency and brightness during the polymer impregnation process.
+Refers to type B which has also been dyed to enhance its translucency and brightness during the polymer impregnation process.

 100% Natural Type A Jadeite Jade 10X Money-Back Guarantee.